lk5164/hadoop-cluster-setup/README.md

     jps

 edit and execute [my-single-start.sh](my-single-start.sh) to try to bring the missing ones alive.
+Then check relative logs under logs folder.

-I am listing some common errors here with solutions.
+Finally, I am listing some common errors here with solutions.
 For logs,
 * [Permission Denied for logs](https://askubuntu.com/questions/37786/permission-denied-errors-whe-starting-a-single-node-cluster-in-hadoop)
 For data nodes,